Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 SUMMARY:

-Under the aforementioned costing assumptions, on a per average kW basis the costs of nuclear generation and the costs of wind generation are similar, and the choice between them should be made based on the shape of the seasonal monthly average electricity load profile.
+Under the aforementioned costing assumptions, on a per average kW basis the costs of nuclear generation and the costs of wind generation are similar, and the choice between them should be made based on the shape of the seasonal monthly average electricity load profile and on the cost of the required transmission.
+A load profile with winter consumption twice summer consumption points to wind generation.
 A flat load profile points to nuclear generation.
-A load profile with winter consumption twice summer consumption points to wind generation.
-Anything in between those two extremes indicates that a mix of nuclear and wind generation is optimal.
+A summer peaking load profile points to nuclear generation.
+On average wind generation requires much longer transmission than does nuclear generation.
+Hence, except in exceptional circumstances, nuclear generation generally is less expensive than wind generation.

-In the absence of seasonal pumped hydraulic energy storage wind energy only has an economic advantage over nuclear energy when serving the portion of the total electricity load that is winter weighted.
-However, monthly energy consumption data from the IESO indicates that as of 2006 the portion of the total electricity load that was winter weighted was zero.
+Wind energy only has an economic advantage over nuclear energy when serving a local electricity load that is winter weighted.
+Monthly energy consumption data provided by the IESO indicates that in 2006 the provincial electricity load had no winter weighting.
 IESO data from its generator reports indicates that during 2006 the monthly generation in Ontario in TWh was:

 Jan: 13.93 TWh